 And Salzburg was an incredibly close 4th (I’m not good with favorites!).

 Though they weren’t considered in this list, basically every one of our day trips was amazing.
 None of them needed more than the day that we were there, but were well worth the trip.
 My favorites were Füssen, Hallstatt, Cinque Terre, Monaco, and our drive along the Portugal coast to Sintra.

 Berlin, Germany.
-I think my expectations were way too high for this city.
-From photos I was focused on the vibrant murals and graffiti around the city, which existed, but it was shadowed a bit by it’s dark history.
-The history of it was interesting, and it’s really incredible what they’ve been able to do in such a short amount of time, but it just didn’t compare to other cities on our trip in any other way.
+I think my expectations were way too high for this city going in.
+From photos I was focused on the vibrant murals and graffiti around the city, which did exist.
+The history of it was interesting, and it’s really incredible what they’ve been able to do in such a short amount of time.
+But it just didn’t compare to other cities on our trip in any other way.

 Florence, Italy.
 I don’t know that I’d actually put this one as far down as Berlin, but it was interesting experiencing this city again in a different way.
 My study abroad in Florence 5 years ago was amazing.
 I couldn’t have asked for a better city (or better group of people to be with), to spend the days painting in the streets and visiting art museums.
 It was completely different visiting more as a tourist and seeing the city through Al’s eyes.
 Our biggest mistake was staying a bit too long, considering we saw the most important attractions between 6am when our night train arrived and 1pm when our airbnb was available (we did not start out on the best foot, which didn’t help).

 Colorful Buildings.
 I was always in awe, especially in the second half of our trip at the color in the buildings.
 The bright colors were so joyful in comparison to a constant palette of grays many cities are filled with.